History of rugby union matches between Argentina and Scotland

 The national rugby union teams of Scotland and Argentina (Los Pumas) have played since 1969.
 However, the status of the countries' first three matches—two in 1969 and one in 1973—is ambiguous, as only Argentina awarded Test caps for those encounters.
 The first match recognised by both sides as a Test took place in 1990.

 As of November 2022, they have met 25 times, but only 22 of those matches have been recognised by both sides as Tests.
 Scotland went 2–1 in the three pre-1990 matches, and crushed Argentina 49–3 in their first mutually recognised Test in 1990.
 The Pumas then went on a seven-match winning streak, but Scotland have been more successful in recent times, winning five encounters in a row between 2014 and 2018 and winning a two-test tour in 2010.

-Their most recent match took place on 19 November 2022 during a 1 Test series and was won 52–29 by Scotland, which enabled them to clinch the series 1-0.
+On 16 November 2025 in Edinburgh, Argentina came back from 21-0 down after 57 minutes to win 24–33, their first win in Scotland since 2009.
+This is Argentina's largest winning margin to date in Scotland.